ASIAN 258: Welcome to Asian Food and Drink

 If so, you’re in the right place.

 Of course, this class will entail far more than Miranda Brown’s blog.
-Starting Friday, January 22, you’ll go to section in real time and meet your GSIs.
+Starting Wednesday, May 5th, you’ll go to section in real time and meet me and your GSI.
 You’ll play games, explore recipes, compete for bonus points, and make friends.
 In the process, you’ll come away with a deeper understanding of Asian food.

-There will also be a slew of experiential activities this term.
-Twice a week, you’ll have a chance to cook Asian recipes with me and the Teaching Team -- on-line, of course.
-Some highlights: baklava, bubble tea, bulgogi, butter chicken, kimchi, kimchi pancakes, noodles, dumplings, mochi, sushi, and, of course, pad Thai.
-If there is something you’re burning to do, let me know.
-I also get excited when students teach other students their favorite dishes.
+There will also be experiential activities this term.
+You'll also have a chance to cook Asian recipes with me and the Teaching Team -- on-line, of course.
+Some highlights: noodles, biryani, mochi, sushi, and, of course, pad Thai.

 Most of these will be in real time, to give you a chance to interact with the class informally, but there will be also some experiments that you can pursue on your own time, offline.